 Completing our look at logistics I am going to delve into the complex world of pallets.

-Anyone thinking that pallet dimensions would be coordinated with vehicle dimensions, aircraft hold dimensions and ISO containers is in for a shock!
+Anyone thinking that pallet dimensions would be coordinated with vehicle dimensions, aircraft hold dimensions and ISO containers are in for a shock!

 For air transportation and small break bulk loads, the pallet is the obvious and preferred option.